s-l-h/cat/README.md

 # 🐈 CAT

-CAT (**C**onversation **A**nalysis **T**oolkit) is a versatile tool for analyzing and summarizing audio conversations.
-It utilizes a combination of cutting-edge AI models, including OpenAI's GPT model and Hugging Face's Whisper ASR (Automatic Speech Recognition) model, to transcribe, diarize, and summarize spoken content.
+CAT (**C**onversation **A**nalytics **T**oolkit) is a versatile tool for analyzing and summarizing audio conversations.
+It utilizes [`Whisper-X`](https://github.com/m-bain/whisperX), to transcribe and diarize spoken content.
+After that, it performs analytic tasks on this transcript, using a large language model (currently GPT-only).
 With CAT, you can quickly extract key information, action items, and even analyze the mood of the conversation.

 ## Features